thirdlf03/algostudy/README.md

 # algostudy
-This is repo to practice using git hub
+This is repo to practice git hub